meerasuthar/situation-based-cache-replacement-policy/README.md

 <trace> represents a file from dpc3_traces folder.
 Select one file at a time to execute.
 This will generate a file in a results_10M folder.
 In all the result files in this folder, the lines with LLC* are of interest to us.

 In the report, we have included the results we got after running the traces for 7 of 20 traces of dpc3_traces folder.

+# Presented by
+ms12418@nyu.edu – Meera Suthar
+hp2178@nyu.edu - Harsh Patel